alces-software/knowledgebase/docs/source/network-hardware/network-hardware-considerations.rst

   - **Build Network** - This network can host a DHCP server for deploying operating systems via PXE boot kickstart installations.
 It allows for systems that require a new build or rebuild to be flipped over and provisioned without disturbing the rest of the network.
   - **DMZ** - A demilitarised zone would contain any externally-facing services, this could be setup in conjunction with the external networks access depending on the services and traffic passing through.

 The above networks could be physically or virtually separated from one another.
 In a physical separation scenario there will be a separate network switch for each one, preventing any sort of cross-communication.
 In a virtually separated network there will be multiple bridged switches that separate traffic by dedicating ports (or tagging traffic) to different VLANs.
-The benefit of the VLAN solution is that the bridged switches (along with breakout cables on the nodes) provides additional network redundancy.
+The benefit of the VLAN solution is that the bridged switches (along with bonded network interfaces) provides additional network redundancy.

 Resilience
 ----------